kaltura/platform-install-packages/doc/rpm-cluster-deployment-instructions.md

 ```

 #### Note about batch scaling
 Adding more batch machines is simple and easy!
-Due to the distributed architecture of batches in Kaltura, batches are independantly registering themselves against the Kaltura cluster, and independantly assume jobs from the queue.
+Due to the distributed architecture of batches in Kaltura, batches are independently registering themselves against the Kaltura cluster, and independently assume jobs from the queue.
-In order to scale your system batch capacity, simply install new bacth machines in the cluster.
+In order to scale your system batch capacity, simply install new batch machines in the cluster.
-When running the `kaltura-batch-config.sh` installer on the batch machine, the installer replaces the config tokens and sets a uniq ID per batch.
+When running the `kaltura-batch-config.sh` installer on the batch machine, the installer replaces the config tokens and sets a unique ID per batch.
 Then seamlessly, the batch registers against the DB and starts taking available jobs.

 ### The DataWarehouse
 The DWH is Kaltura's Analytics server.